superstes/growautomation/docs/source/setup/connect.rst

 This will be much work but it will work like a charm and won't make any problems.

-It is not possible with the :ref:`low-price setup <setup-buy-low>` since that raspberry model has no RJ45 port.

 SIM/LTE
 =======

-We have planned (*Ticket #38*) that the GrowAutomation setup should be able to work with a sim card.
+We have planned that the GrowAutomation setup should be able to work with a sim card.
 It should be accessible via dyn-dns over the mobile network.

 But this is currently **not yet possible**!